 As promoted by the World Resources Institute in its recent report, one of the best ways to make agriculture sustainable in the near term is to improve the efficiency of our global animal protein market.

-EDL prevents inefficiency related loss of high-quality protein on site by immediately capturing residual lean meat from the fresh meaty bones using proprietary and established technology.
-This safe and fast process re-introduces some 10-12% of meat protein as ‘beef stock’ previously lost from the human food chain and reduces the related carbon footprint through better utilisation of protein.
+EDL prevents inefficiency related loss of high-quality protein on-site by immediately capturing residual lean meat from the fresh meaty bones using proprietary and established technology.
+This safe and fast process re-introduces some 10-12% of meat protein as ‘beef extract’ previously lost from the human food chain and reduces the related carbon footprint through better utilisation of protein.
 The associated bone and organic waste re-use further sequesters carbon cost by putting it back into soil via our organo-mineral fertiliser where it and the associated nutrients are efficiently brought back into the nutrient cycle.

 Capturing the beef meat trim and bones within minutes of the opportunity being generated ensures that the nutritional qualities, freshness and tastes are captured.
-Utilising a natural low-temperature extraction, this process produces a fresh, fully traceable, authentic, 100% pure beef protein.
-In addition, the stock produces several highly desirable, value-adding characteristics such as being umami-rich (meaning less needs to be used), a natural flavour enhancer (replacing MSG which many manufacturers are seeking to replace), low in salt (another regulatory and health focussed driver) and is savoury in taste rather than bitter.
+Utilising a natural low-temperature extraction, this process produces a fresh, fully traceable, authentic, 100% pure beef extract (protein).
+In addition, the Extract produces several highly desirable, value-adding characteristics such as being umami-rich (meaning less needs to be used), a natural flavour enhancer (replacing MSG which many manufacturers are seeking to replace), low in salt (another regulatory and health focussed driver) and is savoury in taste rather than bitter.

-As well as remaining in the human food chain (unlike that produced by the established rendering processes), the beef stock and fat produced by EDS addresses a growing disconnect between what the market wants/is increasingly demanding (i.e. high quality, authentic, fresh, fully traceable UK products) and what the market can provide (either untraceable, often very old and poor quality imported products or low volume, low quality frozen UK products).
+As well as remaining in the human food chain (unlike that produced by the established rendering processes), the beef extract and fat produced by EDS addresses a growing disconnect between what the market wants/is increasingly demanding (i.e. high quality, authentic, fresh, fully traceable UK products) and what the market can provide (either untraceable, often very old and poor quality imported products or low volume, low quality frozen UK products).

 Leading market players such as M&S, Premier Foods and Sainsbury’s are already insisting on full traceability.
-The view taken by several market experts is that the only constraint on a more wholesale move from this being “nice to have” to a “must have” is the fact that the demand cannot yet be met.
+The view taken by several market experts is that the only constraint on a more wholesale move from this being “nice to have” to a “must-have” is the fact that the demand cannot yet be met.

 Ensuring high-quality protein production is optimised, fully traceable and sustainable are core elements of the circular process we have invented and developed.